 Many facilities offer several months to a year of aftercare services for their clients.

-Individuals can work with a local medical clinic to find resources in their area.
 The NHS may cover some rehabilitation services such as in-patient detox depending on the severity of the symptoms and other qualifying criteria.

 Counselling, support groups, and other treatment options can all be found by reaching out to a doctor or checking the local council website for more information on the services provided in that area.